mynameisjonelledev/react-facts-project/README.md

 ### About the Project
 This is the first of many projects I'm building as part of my journey into learning **React**.
 It serves as a static webpage, focusing on the core React concepts like components and rendering.

+I use this website to upload my React Project --> https://www.vd-developer.online/blog/vite-react-deploy-github